cups/Binary-fun/README.md

 ## You

-YOU : might be similar, or are just struggling to understand all the palava about binary and bitwise.
+Maybe you are in a  similar boat, or are just struggling to understand all the palava about binary and bitwise.
 These files might help, I hope so.

 Maybe you want an accompaniment to your own digestion of "Hackers Delight".

+## Usage

+There is one include file with some binary print functions which might help you visualise some of the values and two other dependcies,

+...

+#include "binary_print.h"
+...

+so when you do the likes of :

+...
+pbin(7);
+pbin_nb(23, "take an integer");
+pbin_nb(7^23, "^ acts as a toggle")
+...

+you'll see :

+0000 0111	(7)
+0001 0111	(23)  <-- take an integer
+0001 0000	(16)  <-- ^ acts as a toggle

 ## Hold your horses